bartenbach/pumpkins_pool/README.md

 To delegate stake to Pumpkin's Pool and start earning rewards, use `DsiG71AvUHUEo9rMMHqM9NAWQ6ptguRAHyot6wGzLJjx` or check out one of the links below.

 If you're not sure how to get started, you can always use the [Phantom Wallet](https://phantom.app/) app on a supported cellphone or browser.
 You can then:
-1. Purchase Solana using Phantom Wallet (It provides several methods you can use)
+1. Purchase some Solana tokens
 2. Choose to stake/delegate (Start earning SOL button on the app)
 3. Search for Pumpkin's Pool
 4. Delegate some or all of your Solana tokens